ghchinoy/calctl/README.md

 The following tools are available:

 *   `get_weekly_calendar(current_date: str)`: Get the user's calendar events for the week of the given date (YYYY-MM-DD).
 If the date is omitted, it uses the current week.
+This tool returns a JSON object containing a list of full event resources, including all details for each event.
 *   `get_event_details(event_id: str)`: Get the details of a specific event by its ID.